-Employment in establishments in NCR posted continuous drop in the first half of 2020
+Employment in establishments in NCR fluctuated during the second half of 2020

 DENNIS S. MAPA, Ph.D.